 Why The Fast And Furious Franchise Is Perfect for Branding.

-Franchise films are certainly a popular trend in Hollywood these days, with 2017 already leveraging the practice of releasing franchise film releases, with Logan, Kong Skull Island and Fifty Shades Darker.
-Among the most highly anticipated of the franchise returns for this year was The Fate of the Furious, the eighth film in The Fast and The Furious franchise.
+Franchise films are certainly a popular trend in Hollywood these days, as we saw in 2017 with the practice of releasing franchise film releases, with Logan, Kong Skull Island and Fifty Shades Darker.
+Among the most highly anticipated of the franchise returns for that year was The Fate of the Furious, the eighth film in The Fast and The Furious franchise.

 With its perfect blend of fast cars, action packed scenes and an A-list cast it is no surprise that the franchise has been so appealing to audiences.
 In this blog, Hollywood Branded looks at how The Fast and The Furious franchise became the mammoth blockbuster moneymaker that it is, and how the film continues to be an ideal fit for many brands.